Bio

 Research

 I am broadly interested in Urban Ecology and Climate Resilience, and through graduate school I hope to gain experience doing research at the intersection of science and policy while improving my quantitative and computational skills.
-As such, my project focuses on how urbanization and climate change are impacting Puget Sound.
-Specifically, I hope to understand how higher stream temperatures interact with contaminant 6PPD-quinone to impact Coho salmon physiology.
-I will do this through empirical studies in the lab, as well as updating a pre-existing model that will account for thermal stress when calculating predicted Coho mortality across Puget Sound.
+As such, my first chapter focuses on how urbanization and climate change are impacting Puget Sound.
+Specifically, I have investigated how higher stream temperatures interact with tire-wear contaminant 6PPD-quinone to impact Coho salmon physiology.
+In my future work I hope to explore climate solutions and their social implications.